 Precision Manufacturing

-CNC-machined cushioning components ensure consistent performance and long service life.
+CNC-machined cushioning components ensure consistent performance5 and long service life.
 Precision tolerances maintain optimal clearances for reliable cushioning action throughout the cylinder’s operating life.

 Advanced Adjustment Systems